Back to news

 Recently, we supported residents at our service in Watford during the run up to their coronation party.
 Here’s how:

-• We organised the event collaboratively with our customers and peer workers.
+• We organised the event collaboratively with our residents and peer workers.
 This ensured everyone’s preferences were met and empowered them to get involved

 • We held a series of small ‘practice’ gatherings in the lounge before the main event.
 Everyone had the opportunity to socialise with a support worker present, in a non-judgemental environment